Dušan Repovš: Bibliography

 He has published a monograph on nonlinear analysis, a monograph on partial differential equations with variable exponents, a monograph on continuous selections of multivalued mappings, and a monograph on higher-dimensional generalized manifolds, as well as also a university textbook on topology.
 He is serving on the editorial boards of the Journal of Mathematical Analysis and Applications, Advances in Nonlinear Analysis, Boundary Value Problems, Complex Variables and Elliptic Equations, and others.

+Memberships

+He is a member of the European Academy of Sciences and Arts, the New York Academy of Sciences, the American Mathematical Society, the European Mathematical Society, the London Mathematical Society, the Mathematical Society of Japan, the Moscow Mathematical Society, the French Mathematical Society, the Swiss Mathematical Society, the Italian Mathematical Society and the Austrian Mathematical Society.
+He is also a founding member of the Slovenian Engineering Academy.

+Awards

-For his outstanding research he was awarded in 2014 the honorary doctorate by the University of Craiova, in 2009 the Bogolyubov Memorial Medal by the Ukrainian Mathematical Congress in Kiev and in 1997 the Prize of the Republic of Slovenia for Research (now called the Zois Prize).
+For his outstanding research he was awarded in 2014 the honorary doctorate by the University of Craiova, in 2009 the Bogolyubov Memorial Medal by the Ukrainian Mathematical Congress in Kyiv and in 1997 the Prize of the Republic of Slovenia for Research (now called the Zois Prize).
 For his promotion of the Slovenian science abroad he received in 1995 the honorary title of the Ambassador for Science of the Republic of Slovenia.
-He is a member of the European Academy of Sciences and Arts, the New York Academy of Sciences, the American Mathematical Society, the European Mathematical Society, the London Mathematical Society, the Mathematical Society of Japan, the Moscow Mathematical Society, the French Mathematical Society, the Swiss Mathematical Society, and others.
-He is also a founding member of the Slovenian Engineering Academy.